 Millions of families are facing a food crisis that could be worse than any we’ve lived through.

-The Zimbabwe and Zambia Food Crisis Appeal is now closed but we continue to respond to similar emergencies around the world.
+Although CAFOD's South Sudan Appeal is now closed, we continue to respond to similar emergencies around the world.